-The Brooklyn SciFi Film Festival is dedicated to bringing independent SciFi stories to an international audience through our one of a kind streaming platform.
-All selected films will be available for streaming during the week of the festival with selected films announced for live screening.
-Please review rules and description and only submit your film if it is available for streaming Oct 14 - 20th.
+The Brooklyn SciFi Film Festival is dedicated to bringing independent science fiction stories to a global audience through our one-of-a-kind streaming platform.
+All selected films will be available online during the festival week, with additional titles announced for in-person screenings.
+Please review all rules and submit your film only if it will be available for streaming between October 5–11, 2026.

 Definitions: